Spring 2020 Grading Option Policies for CS Minors (updated April 16th, 2020)

 - Students must achieve at least a 2.0 average GPA in the upper-division courses for the minor to be awarded.

-- Students in the Jacob's School of Engineering CANNOT minor in CSE.
+- Students in the Jacob's School of Engineering CANNOT minor in Computer Science.

-- Students in Math/CS major in the Mathematics Department CANNOT minor in Computer Science.
+- Students in Math-CS major (MA30) in the Mathematics Department CANNOT minor in Computer Science.

 - Please see "How to Declare a Minor" for UCSD minor policies.

-- Students are allowed a maximum of 4 units of research credit toward the minor.
+- Students are allowed a maximum of 4 units of research credit/special studies toward the minor.

 CSE Course Placement

 All UC San Diego students are invited to take CSE courses to check out the CS Minor.
 All CSE courses are open for enrollment, and most are offered more than one quarter.
-You can start with CSE 3 or CSE 5A or CSE 7 or CSE 8A or CSE 11.
+You can start with CSE 3 or CSE 5A or CSE 8A or CSE 11.

 Still not sure which class to take first?
 Start by reading the CSE Course Placement Advice page.